enowars/bambi7-service-catchbox/README.md

 3. nginx uploads alias allows arbitrary file read in /service (except database)

-4. (theoretically) hash collision on flag user's name allows accessing report, but computation complexity is too high even for a weak hash such as md5
+4. theoretically hash collision on flag user's name allows accessing report, but computation complexity is too high even for given round time (easy to find two strings with same md5 hash, but difficult to find 'complement' for a given string)